 Strategy #2: Static stretching

 To perform a static stretch, extend the target area (muscle and/or tendon) and hold the position for 15–60 seconds.
 Only stretch until you feel slight discomfort or tension in the muscle or tendon.
 Remember that this should not hurt!
 Static stretching may be something you do every day already, maybe as part of a yoga routine.
 Some examples of static stretches are located on the Mayo Clinic website.
-You can also follow along with these videos and large assortment of pictures from Kaiser Permanente.
+You also can follow along with these videos from The Permanente Medical Group.

 Strategy #3: Dynamic stretching